feifeirun97/Web-Robofriend/README.md

 # Robofriends

-This is a small react project.[Click to display](https://feifeirun97.github.io/Web-Robofriend/)
+This is a simple react project.[Click to display](https://feifeirun97.github.io/Web-Robofriend/)

 By typing in the search box, the robots will be filtered.